UK's FTSE 100 jumps ahead of Fed decision as miners, financials advance | Business

 - United Kingdom

-London's FTSE 100 rose to near two-week highs on Wednesday, aided by gains in financial and mining stocks, while investors across the globe awaited the U.S. Federal Reserve's policy decision due later in the day.
-The blue-chip FTSE 100 climbed 1.4%, with base metal miners and banks leading the gains, while the domestically focused mid-cap index advanced 1.9%.
+London's FTSE 100 rose to near two-week highs on Wednesday as prospects of peace talks between Russia and Ukraine and Chinese stimulus lifted investor sentiment globally, while investors awaited the U.S. Federal Reserve's policy decision due later in the day.
+The blue-chip FTSE 100 climbed 1.6%, with base metal miners and banks leading the gains, while the domestically focused mid-cap index advanced 3.2%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)